CDAT/cdms/docs/source/manual/cdms_1.rst

    which is a two-dimensional coordinate axis.
 Curvilinear grids are often used in ocean model applications.
 -  A generic grid consists of a latitude and longitude axis, each of which is an auxiliary one-dimensional coordinate axis.
-An auxiliary axis has values that are not necessarily monotonic.
+An auxiliarycdscan -x cdsample.xml [uv]\*.nc axis has values that are not necessarily monotonic.
 As the name suggests, generic grids can represent virtually any type of grid.
    However, it is more difficult to determine adjacency relationships